Discover Poland in September: A Guide To Autumnal Adventure

 Is Poland an expensive country?

 Compared to many Western European countries, Poland is relatively affordable, offering excellent value for money in terms of accommodation, food, and transportation.
-For example, taking a golf cart tour, like the grand city tour, is an economical yet comprehensive way to see the city's major sites without breaking the bank.
+For example, taking a golf cart tour, like the grand city tour of Krakow, is an economical yet comprehensive way to see the city's major sites without breaking the bank.
 Poland's affordability extends across its towns and rural areas, making it an attractive destination for budget-conscious travelers.

 What is Poland best known for?